Highpoint2000/MetricsMonitor/README.md

 ## Important notes

 - To activate the audio output and equalizer, press the Play button!
+- To avoid distorting the measurement results, the volume control is deactivated after the plugin is installed!
 - The function of the modules depends on the sound input and the data rate used:
   0 = 48 kHz signal (mono or stereo) is sufficient.
   1 = Minimum 96 kHz signal is required for the pilot tone display; a 192 kHz signal is required for MPX and RDS display.
 For both sample rates, the receiver must support MPX output (activate via the menu if necessary).